Walks

 The goal is not only for the dog to “go out.”
 The goal is a fuller life — enough time outdoors, movement, calmness, and routine.

-Walks, health, food, and medicine in one bigger picture
+Walks, health, feeding, and medication in one connected view

 Walks are not separate from the rest of daily care.
-For some dogs, activity is connected with food, weight, medicine, supplements, age, or health condition.
-If your dog is older, recovering, taking medicine, or following a more sensitive routine, a diary can help you understand daily patterns more clearly.
+For some dogs, activity is connected with food, weight, medication, supplements, age, or health condition.
+If your dog is older, recovering, taking medication, or following a more sensitive routine, a diary can help you understand daily patterns more clearly.

 Orb iDog brings these parts together in one app.
 The owner does not need to remember everything mentally or rely on scattered notes.
-Walks, food, medicine, and health observations can become part of one clearer picture.
+Walks, feeding, medication, and health observations can become part of one care record.

 Connection with the health diary